SmarterApp/RDW_Documentation/docs/Runbook.MultiTenancy.md

 However, there may be situations where manually creating a sandbox is necessary.
 The steps are very similar to creating a tenant with some important differences:
 * The sandbox id should follow the convention of the parent tenant id concatenated with "_Snnn" where nnn goes from 001 to 999.
 For example, a new sandbox for the TS tenant might have id TS_S012.
+* For database resources, use the convention of a suffix qualifier, for example the warehouse database would be like `warehouse_ts_s001`
+* For database users, prefer the naming convention of the lowercased, collapsed sandbox ID, for example `tss001`
 * A sandbox configuration must indicate that it is a sandbox and include the dataset name.
 ```
 tenantProperties: